PhotonEntangled/LoadUp/docs/LoadUp_Simulation_Plan.md

 *   **Phase 9:** Firebase / Live Data Integration.
 *   Add route progression color (like simulation map) to `StaticRouteMap`.
 *   Investigate intermittent visual rendering glitch on simulation rejoin.
+*   **NEW:** Revisit Unit Testing for `lib/actions/simulationActions.ts` (Intractable Drizzle mocking issues with Vitest - See ticket #XYZ if created; Covered by integration tests for now).

 ## 🔧 Phase 7 (NEW): Debugging & Stabilization